patriciafig/WebAPI_HW3/README.md

 • If the user sends in an invalid authorization, return a helpful error message.
 Avoid using the default error response from Apigee.
 • Include a small Postman project that can shows all the requirements have been met.– This project should include valid requests, as well as requests that fail (sending an invalid
 Basic Authorization header, etc.).

+# Why sometimes OAuth should be revoked despite valid credentials?
+OAth is revoked despite valid credentials mainly because of security reasons.
+There are cases when it can be a threat to give OAuth permission a to a user.
+For example, if a user has visited IP addresses that can be blacklisted, or there can be other indications about the user's information that causes a sort of self defense mechananism where Oauth is only protecting itself.